falnatsheh/MarkdownView/README.md

 - **loadMarkdownFile(String url)**
 You can use this method to load local or online files.

-To load a locale file, you have to add it to your assets folder and pass a url that start with "file:///android_asset/" :
+To load a local file, you have to add it to your assets folder and pass a url that start with "file:///android_asset/" :

 ```java
 markdownView.loadMarkdownFile("file:///android_asset/myFile.md");